 How long should a hatchet be?

 The most common range of hatchet handle lengths of camping axes is from 9 inches to 16 inches.
-My personal preference is slightly longer at the 12 to 14 inch range, as this gives enough leverage to provide sufficient force to cut the wood but is compact enough to pack and travel.
+My personal preference is slightly longer in the 12 to 14-inch range, as this gives enough leverage to provide sufficient force to cut the wood but is compact enough to pack and travel.

 The key considerations are weight, length, handle material, and head construction.
 If you are clear on your own personal requirements then picking a small axe from this list makes sense.